 Go on a Scenic Hike

 Waking up at the crack of dawn usually isn’t anyone’s idea of fun (especially on vacation), but it’s well worth doing in Arizona.
 Why?
 Because they have the best sunrises!

-Being located relatively close to the equator, sunrises and sunsets can be brief in the Sonoran desert, but they sure pack a punch.
+Sunrises and sunsets can be brief in the Sonoran desert, but they sure pack a punch.
 There are plenty of places to watch the pink and purple hues dance across the sky, whether it’s from the comfort of your hotel balcony or an unobstructed view from the top of a mountain.